misael-diaz/OpenBDS/README.md

 the videos.
 This can be fixed easily by adding a repulsive force that grows logarithmically with the overlapped distance (and only when there's overlap of course).

-The implementation of the minimum image is terrible even though it has a linear time complexity.
+The implementation of the minimum image is terrible, not worse than the typical quadratic brute force computation in terms of the time complexity.
 We can do the same with few lines of code and without math library calls.

 There's more I could say but I am going to stop at this point, I think that anyone reading this would realize that the code needs plenty of improvement but at least is a